getFrontend/json-car-list/README.md

 ## 🚗 Summary

-- Total Car Brands : 111
+- Total Car Brands : 113 brands
-- Total Car Models : 1,798
+- Total Car Models : 2,177 models

-The JSON file contains a comprehensive collection of car brands from around the world, including traditional manufacturers like Toyota, BMW, and Ford, as well as newer electric vehicle manufacturers like Tesla, Rivian, and NIO.
-Each brand has an associated array of models, ranging from just a few models for some brands to dozens for larger manufacturers.
+The JSON file contains a comprehensive collection of car brands from around the world:

+1. Traditional automotive manufacturers (Toyota, Ford, BMW, etc.)
+2. Luxury and supercar brands (Ferrari, Lamborghini, Rolls-Royce, etc.)
+3. Electric vehicle manufacturers (Tesla, Rivian, Lucid, NIO, etc.)
+4. Chinese automotive companies (BYD, Geely, NIO, etc.)
+5. Emerging brands and startups

 ## Features

-- **JSON formatted data** for easy parsing and integration.
+- **JSON formatted data** with all brands sorted alphabetically for easy parsing and integration.
 - A detailed list of brands and models from various manufacturers.
 - Updated with a wide selection of car brands and their respective models.